openstack/openstack-manuals/doc/ops-guide/source/preface.rst

     this chapter describes how to use DevStack to write custom middleware or a custom scheduler to rebalance your resources.

-:doc:`ops_upstream`
-    Because OpenStack is so, well, open, this chapter is dedicated to helping you navigate the community and find out where you can help and where you can get help.

 :doc:`ops_advanced_configuration`
     Much of OpenStack is driver-oriented, so you can plug in different solutions to the base set of services.
 This chapter describes some